-If the terms of a financial asset agreement change, the Group assesses whether the cash flows generated by the modified asset differ significantly from those generated by this asset before the terms of its agreement are modified.
-If a significant difference is identified, the original financial asset is derecognized from the statement of financial position, and the modified financial asset is recognized as a "new" financial asset, which is recognized in its fair value and the new effective interest rate applied to the new asset is calculated.
+If the terms of a financial asset agreement change, the Bank assesses whether the cash flows generated by the modified asset differ significantly from those generated by this asset before the terms of its agreement are modified.
+If a significant difference is identified, the original financial asset is derecognized, and the modified financial asset is recognized as a "new" financial asset, which is recognized in its fair value and the new effective interest rate applied to the new asset is calculated.

-If the cash flows generated by the modified asset do not differ significantly from the original cash flows, the modification does not result in derecognition of the financial asset from the statement of financial position.
-In this case, the Group recalculates the gross balance sheet amount of the financial asset using the previous effective interest rate.
+If the cash flows generated by the modified asset do not differ significantly from the original cash flows, the modification does not result in derecognition of the financial asset.
+In this case, the Bank recalculates the gross balance sheet amount of the financial asset using the previous effective interest rate.